Synternet/pubsub-go/CODE_OF_CONDUCT.md

-# Code of Conduct - Syntropy PubSub Go
+# Code of Conduct - Synternet PubSub Go

 ## Our Pledge